Generating...

 The Product bought in the same cart card lists the products purchased alongside your specific chosen product.
 These insights can help you identify opportunities to cross-sell, bundle products, or even offer discounts on certain secondary items at checkout.

-Product bought in same cart card
+products bought in same cart.jpg

 The Products column on the left represents all specific products that customers bought in the same transaction, and the Co-purchase rate indicates the percentage of orders in which customers purchased them.
 In the example above, customers bought the "Mens Activewear Short-Black" in 7.1% of all transactions, along with the "Lilac tote."